-• Since its inception in 2006, the PCN program has used a staining technique to analyze the viability of nematode eggs in 1,027 cyst samples.
+• Since its inception in 2006, the PCN program has used a staining technique to analyze the viability of nematode eggs in 1,055 cyst samples.
 The cyst samples are composited from subsamples of cysts collected from infested field-monitoring grids before and after fumigation treatments.
-Viable nematode eggs have not been detected in 25 of the 32 infested fields, which advances those 25 fields to the next phase of evaluating eradication progress, the greenhouse bioassay.
+Viable nematode eggs have not been detected in 22 of the 32 infested fields, which advances those 22 fields to the next phase of evaluating eradication progress, the greenhouse bioassay.

 Table 7.
-Viability Cyst Stain Results Summary as of December 31, 2022
+Viability Cyst Stain Results Summary as of March 31, 2023

-Location Total number of infested fields Total number of infested fields with no viable PCN detected by stain Idaho Falls PCN Laboratory 32 25
+Location Total number of infested fields Total number of infested fields with no viable PCN detected by stain Idaho Falls PCN Laboratory 32 24

 - Greenhouse bioassay is a test of the nematode's ability to hatch, feed, and reproduce when cysts are placed in proximity to a growing host plant.
-Twenty-three of the 25 fields have successfully completed the greenhouse bioassay test.
+Twenty-two of the 24 fields have successfully completed the greenhouse bioassay test.
 Of the two remaining fields currently in greenhouse bioassay testing results are expected in late 2023. - The PCN program continues to monitor and regulate fields after successful completion of greenhouse bioassay testing, but with reduced sanitation requirements.
 Fields that have passed the greenhouse bioassay test are also eligible to return to potato production at the landowners' discretion.

 Table 8.
-Greenhouse Bioassay Results Summary as of December 31, 2022
+Greenhouse Bioassay Results Summary as of March 31, 2023

-Location Fields that advanced to greenhouse bioassay testing Fields that passed greenhouse bioassay testing University of Idaho, Moscow 25 23
+Location Fields that advanced to greenhouse bioassay testing Fields that passed greenhouse bioassay testing University of Idaho, Moscow 24 21

-- The PCN program requires infested fields that return to potato production to undergo full-field surveys following each of three subsequent potato crops to check for viable PCN populations. - Between 2015 and 2021, potatoes were planted on nine eligible fields, which were the first potato crops grown since PCN was first found on those fields. - Viable nematodes were found in soil samples collected from three of these fields following potato harvest.
-As a result of finding viable nematodes on these three fields, the program reinstated prohibitions on growing potatoes, and full sanitation treatments for equipment and vehicles leaving the fields (pressure washing and steam treatment). - No viable nematodes were found in soil samples from the other six fields, making them eligible to grow another potato crop, which is at the landowners' discretion.
+- The PCN program requires infested fields that return to potato production to undergo full-field surveys following each of three subsequent potato crops to check for viable PCN populations. - Between 2015 and 2023, potatoes were planted on eleven eligible fields, which were the first potato crops grown since PCN was first found on those fields. - Viable nematodes were found in soil samples collected from three of these fields following potato harvest.
+As a result of finding viable nematodes on these five fields, the program reinstated prohibitions on growing potatoes, and full sanitation treatments for equipment and vehicles leaving the fields (pressure washing and steam treatment). - No viable nematodes were found in soil samples from the other six fields, making them eligible to grow another potato crop, which is at the landowners' discretion.
 Of these six fields, five have successfully completed one round of in-field bioassay, and one field has successfully completed two rounds of in-field bioassay. - Potatoes were planted on three eligible fields in 2022.
 This is the first round of in-field bioassay for two of the fields and the second round of in-field bioassay for the third field.
-Soil samples were collected from the fields following potato harvest and will be analyzed for the presence of viable nematode eggs.
-Results are expected by March 2023.
+Soil samples were collected from the fields following potato harvest and viable nematodes were found on all three fields.
+As a result of finding viable nematodes on these three fields, the program reinstated prohibitions on growing potatoes, and full sanitation treatments for equipment and vehicles leaving the fields (i.e., pressure washing and steam treatment).